Homeschool Holiday Break: A Refreshing Way to Recharge Your Family

 Why You Need A Homeschool Holiday Break

-You know those lists we make when choosing our priorities, usually between what we want to do and need to do?
+You know those lists we make when we’re choosing between what we want to do and what we need to do?
+Taking a break actually checks both boxes.

-When you take a homeschool holiday break, you will feel:
+When you take a break, you’ll feel:

 - More creative